Google Workspace : Collaboration + productivity apps (opens in new tab)

 It comes with 1GB of Cloud storage of its own but you can connect your own cloud storage provider with it in order to gain more storage.
 Polaris also supports over 18 languages.

 GoodReader was developed by GoodiWare Ltd which was started by Yuri Selukoff.
 It was first released in 2010.
-The iPhone and iPad app costs $5.99.

 The app can read and view documents in different formats such as DOC, PDF and XLS.
 It is mainly a PDF reader and within it you can make changes to PDF documents.